ala523/collaboration/README.md

 We will take jobs in upwork together and I do development on my computer and you will support me for call service only to take jobs.

 ### So I want to use your Upwork account on your computer remotely via anydesk.
-You will help me to get jobs in upwork for example call service.
+You will help me to get jobs in upwork.
+For example call assistance.

 You will need to help me for an hour per day.